Amounts by Semester

 This fee is what all out-of-state students pay in addition to the Maintenance Fee.

 This fee is for all students enrolled in credit and audit courses.
-It helps provide upgraded classroom facilities, expand information technology in the classroom, and fund campus infrastructure improvements.
+It helps provide upgraded classroom facilities, expand information technology in the classroom, and fund campus beautification and infrastructure improvements.

 - The fee is pro-rated for part-time students.

-This $30 fee is for all students, excluding those studying veterinary medicine or law (which has a separate Law Students Library Fee), who are enrolled in credit and audit courses.
-It’s used to fund student services, the acquisition of books and electronic resources, and other services and upgrades.
+This $35 fee is for all students, excluding those studying veterinary medicine or law (which has a separate Law Students Library Fee), who are enrolled in credit and audit courses.
+It is used to fund student services, the acquisition of books and electronic resources, and other services and upgrades.

 Student Programs and Services Fee

-- Primary – This fee is $39 per hour, with a maximum of $350.
-If you’re enrolled in between six and nine semester hours, you can choose to add the difference between the amount of the fee you already paid and $350.
+- Primary – This fee is $43 per hour, with a maximum of $387.
+If you are enrolled in between six and nine semester hours, you can choose to add the difference between the amount of the fee you already paid and $387.

-- Health – If you’re registered for nine or more hours, you have to pay the $99 portion of this fee.
-If you’re enrolled for between three and nine semester hours, you can choose to add the $99.
+- Health – If you are registered for nine or more hours, you have to pay the $101 portion of this fee.
+If you are enrolled for between three and nine semester hours, you can choose to add the $101.
 Use of the Student Health Center is limited to students who have paid this portion of the fee.

 Study Abroad Scholarship Fee